-On behalf of the Provost and the Chief Financial Officer, I am pleased to share with you the key elements of the budget for New York University for fiscal 2014 (which covers the period September 1, 2013 to August 31, 2014).
-The consolidated operating budget for New York University is $6.544 billion, as shown below.
+On behalf of the Provost and the Chief Financial Officer, I am pleased to share with you the key elements of the budget for New York University for fiscal 2015 (which covers the period September 1, 2014 to August 31, 2015).
+The consolidated operating budget for New York University is $7.356 billion.
 The budget presentation in the pages that follow focuses only on the parts of New York University other than the NYU Langone Medical Center (i.e., the School of Medicine and the Hospitals Center).
-The budget for the “University” totals $2.775 million and includes all academic, auxiliary and administrative units at Washington Square, in Brooklyn, the portal campuses of NYU Abu Dhabi and NYU Shanghai, and all global sites.
+The budget for the “University” totals $2.799 billion and includes all academic, auxiliary, and administrative units at Washington Square, Brooklyn, NYU Abu Dhabi, the New York-based budget of NYU Shanghai, and all global sites.

 Anthony P. Jiga